WinnieCWu/run-buddy/README.md

 # Run Buddy

 ## Purpose
-A website that offers fitness training services.
+An attractive and functional website that is mobile-responsive and offers fitness training services where users can meet trainers and companies can capture leads from prospective customers.

 ## Built with
 * HTML